NLnetLabs/CSWDNS/docs/part1d.md

 4. Bring the key to the other team confidentially.

-    The other team that is going to slave your domain, should add this key exactly the same way too.
+    The other team that is going to secondary your domain, should add this key exactly the same way too.
 You have to give it to the other team confidentially because noone else may know your shared secret.